 Parents must take responsibility for their child, if excluded, and ensure that they are not in a public place without good reason during school hours within the first five school days of any exclusion.
-If they do not, the school or local authority may issue a penalty sanction of £60 (rising to £120).
+If they do not, the school or local authority may issue a penalty sanction - in accordance with current DfE guidance.
 Parents must also ensure that their child attends the suitable full-time education provided by the school governing body or the local authority from the sixth day of any exclusion.
 Parents are expected to attend a reintegration interview following any fixed period exclusion from primary school.